Emceelamb/docker-ssb-server/README.md

 The [ssb configurations](https://github.com/ssbc/ssb-config) are mounted in `config/config`.

-The ssb data files are mounted in a volume in `.ssb/`, and will save on first run.
+The ssb data files are mounted as volume in `ssb/`, and will save on first run.

 ## Start up
 0. Clone repository